-The long game, of course, is more female representation in the C-suite as well as, frankly, MBA teaching faculty (where the percentage of women faculty at top programs hovers between 20-25% range).
+The long game, of course, is more female representation in the C-suite; only 6% of S&P 500 CEOs today are women.
+The Forté Foundation, founded in 2001 to increase women’s access to business education and change the balance of power in the workplace, notes that women’s enrollment in full-time MBA programs at its member schools overall climbed steadily (if incrementally) for the last seven consecutive years, from an average of around 33% in fall 2013 to 39% last year.
 While efforts to encourage more women to consider the MBA have come a long way in recent years, the question lingers about what it’s going to take to reach parity—from the classroom to the boardroom.

 So what did we observe when we ran the admissions offices at Wharton and INSEAD?
 Without falling into clumsy stereotypes, we often perceived a difference in how men and women told their personal stories.
 We’ve summarized a few reflections and insights for women who want to secure their place at a top business school:

-- Demonstrate confidence, without attitude.
-While this advice goes for everyone, we’ve observed that women are more likely to be overly modest, reticent to showcase their strengths or cast self-doubt on their achievements.
+While this advice goes for everyone, we’ve observed that women are more likely to be overly modest, reticent to showcase their strengths, or cast self-doubt on their achievements.
 Your application is the place to convey your unique story with honesty and clarity—don’t expect admissions officers to read between the lines.
-Find a mentor, coach or friend who believes in you to hold up the mirror and help you articulate the value you’ll bring to an MBA program.
+Find a mentor, coach, or friend who believes in you to hold up the mirror and help you articulate the value you’ll bring to an MBA program.

-2. Share the stories you may take for granted.
 In our more than 20 years as admissions gatekeepers, we very often read about male applicants who were the first in their family to go to college or that they worked their way through school to pay tuition.
 Women candidates in the same situation, however, didn’t claim or trumpet their achievements in the same way.
-For many women, the specter of being “first” or overcoming adversity feels less unique or special (another by product, perhaps, of systemic gender oppression).
+For many women, the specter of being “first” or overcoming adversity feels less unique or special (another by-product, perhaps, of systemic gender oppression).
 In any case, it’s a worthy exercise to consider what “first” and “only” you can spotlight in the path that brought you to the doorstep of an MBA.

-3. Demonstrate your quant ability.
 For reasons beyond the scope of this article, women applicants are more likely to have a liberal arts education and slightly less likely to have positions demanding strong quant skills on the job.
-More than their male counterparts, women face the challenge on proving strong quantitative ability in the MBA admissions process.
-Beyond striving for a strong quant score on the GMAT, taking additional course in statistics, finance or accounting can help demonstrate your skills.
+More than their male counterparts, women face the challenge of proving strong quantitative ability in the MBA admissions process.
+Beyond striving for a strong quant score on the GMAT, taking an additional course in statistics, finance or accounting can help demonstrate your skills.
 Though few will admit to it, business schools will sometimes cut a little slack on the GMAT to women with exceptional and unique profiles.
 That said, any MBA program is looking for assurance you can handle the quant-heavy coursework.

-4. Be your own best champion.
 Time and again, research cites that women are more inclined to wait for recognition than to proactively seek it for their accomplishments.
 Learning to appropriately summarize your performance and take credit for achievements is an important business skill to hone.
-The recommendation letter is a great place to practice: don’t hesitate to point out your accomplishments with specific details to your recommenders.
+The recommendation letter is a great place to practice: Don’t hesitate to point out your accomplishments with specific details to your recommenders.
 You’ll be setting them up to be effective advocates for what you bring to the table, but you should be your own best champion.

 At the end of the day, there are plenty of impressive young women with a strong undergrad record, laudable career achievements, and a bevy of extracurriculars to their name.
 Take control of your story, as you’re the one best positioned to tell it.
 As Derrick Bolton, former dean of admissions at Stanford GSB explains, “Show us the great reasons to admit you.
 We are on your side.”